 Alaska has that effect on you.
-For someone like myself who travels full time non-stop, travel days like this are magical—they are the days you yearn for and the ‘crack’ that keeps you going.
-Yet everyone has different things that turns them on.
-For some it’s cities or music; for me it’s landscapes, new experiences, and wide open spaces.
+For someone like myself who travels full-time non-stop, travel days like this are magical—they are the days you yearn for and the ‘crack’ that keeps you going.
+Yet everyone has different things that turn them on.
+For some it’s cities or music; for me, it’s landscapes, new experiences, and wide open spaces.

 Think back over your year so far.
-Think about the good times, the soul tingling times, or the times that made you smile or laugh.
-Can you pick your best day on earth of 2015?
+Think about the good times, the soul-tingling times, or the times that made you smile or laugh.
+Can you pick your best day on earth in 2015?
 When I was asked this question recently, I immediately thought of the day I just described, the day I arrived in Nome, Alaska.
 However, the more I thought about 2015, I actually realized I’ve had multiple ‘best days on earth’—one for every season!

 Winter Snowshoeing in Alberta Canada

 We had just received a foot of new snow that crunched underneath our snowshoes as my friend Dan and I took off behind our nature guide Nadine.
 The scene near Lake Louise was picture perfect, like we had walked into Narnia and I kept expecting the White Witch to come riding out to offer us Turkish Delight.
 Instead, we had Nadine offer us homemade granola bars and hot cocoa made from real cream — more Martha Stewart than White Witch thankfully.

 It was one of those perfect days where I was so happy to have a good friend, Dan, traveling with me, and one of the best guides I’ve ever met teaching me about how to see snow differently.
 We didn’t just walk through the snow; we examined the snow in all of its glorious layers.
 We learned about avalanches, the forest, and how to get up if you fell in the snowpack!
 The day was full of laughs, revelations, and spectacular scenery leaving me grinning from ear to ear.